vrm-c/vrm.dev/content/en/docs/vrm/how_to_make_vrm/convert_from_humanoid_model.md

 ## Import a FBX model into Unity

 Here we use [Alicia Solid](https://3d.nicovideo.jp/works/td14712) as an example.
-First, Drag and drop the FBX folder (in some cases you can directly import unity package containing FBX model) into the `Assets` folder:
+First, Drag and drop the FBX folder into the `Assets` folder:

 {{< img src="images/vrm/fbx_folder.jpg" >}}
 <hr>